"Peace comes from within. Do not seek it without."

 When the energy of peace gets tight and reactive, it flips into harshness.
 Instead of creating understanding, the Peacemaker becomes a critic or moral enforcer.
 He uses truth as a weapon.
 He demands order, control, or perfection.

-This shadow is fueled by fear and unprocessed hurt.
+This shadow comes from fear and unprocessed hurt.
 The Judge thinks, "If everyone would behave, then I could relax."

 Passive Shadow: The Pushover

-When the Peacemaker avoids conflict and pain instead of working with it, peace collapses into self-abandonment.
+When the Peacemaker avoids conflict instead of working with it, peace collapses into self-abandonment.
 He says yes when he means no. He numbs out or goes along to keep the peace.

 "Peace" here means self-abandonment.
-The Pushover gives up his own truth to avoid tension.
+The Pushover gives up his truth to avoid tension.

 Near Enemies: False Versions